JVM-RingBuffer/RingBuffer/README.md

 ## Public utilities

-To build a Java library for ultra-low-latency inter-thread communication, we introduced utilities.
+To build a Java library for ultra low latency inter-thread communication, we introduced utilities.

 - `Atomic*` classes expose all the features supported by `VarHandle`s while having better names.
 - `Platform.current()` returns the current OS and JVM architecture.